Recycled water regulation

 Low exposure uses

-To assist recycled water providers meet their obligations under the Public Health Act, Queensland Health has prepared a Guideline for low-exposure recycled water schemes (PDF 1302 kB).
+To assist those involved in low-exposure recycled water schemes meet their obligations under the Public Health Act, Queensland Health has prepared a Guideline for low-exposure recycled water schemes (PDF 1302 kB).
 This guideline recommends undertaking monthly, rolling assessments of recycled water quality.
-Five spreadsheets have been developed, 1 for each class of recycled water, to assist recycled water undertake these assessments:
+Five spreadsheets have been developed, one for each class of recycled water, to assist recycled water providers undertake these assessments:

 - Class A+ E.coli annual value calculation tool (XLSX 60 kB)